richardjonesnz/moodle-mod_collaborate/README.md

 Download the zip file or clone the repository into your moodle/mod folder using the instructions given under the button "Clone or download".

-Assuming you are going to change your module name from wodget to something more relevant, do the following.
+Assuming you are going to change your module name from widget to something more relevant, do the following.

 Rename these files:
 ===================